 How long do sessions last?

-Your initial consultation will last for 60 minutes (at a reduced fee) and subsequent sessions will last for 50 minutes.
+Your initial consultation and subsequent sessions will last for 60 minutes.

 How often would I need to attend?